dmachard/go-dnslogger/docs/loggers/logger_file.md

   > Specifies the maximum number of packets that can be buffered before discard additional packets.
   > Set to zero to use the default global value.

+* `overwrite-dns-port-pcap` (bool)
+  > tThis option is used only with the `pcap` output mode.
+  > It replaces the destination port with 53, ensuring no distinction between DoT, DoH, and DoQ.

 **Default configuration**:

 ```yaml